Konrad of Lützelhard: Biography

-Konrad von Lützelhardt came from the family of Ministerialis of Lützelhardt in Swabia, loyal to the German Emperor.
+Konrad von Lützelhardt came from the ministerialis family of Lützelhardt in Swabia, loyal to the German Emperor.

-When the Sicilian nobles elevated Tankred of Lecce to King of Sicily in 1190, Conrad supported the claims of Henry VI, Holy Roman Emperor on the Sicilian throne by force of arms.
+When the Sicilian nobles elevated Tancred of Lecce to King of Sicily in 1190, Conrad supported the claims of Henry VI, Holy Roman Emperor to the Sicilian throne by force of arms.

 In 1177, he was made Margrave of Ancona.
-In 1192 Konrad failed to defend Capua against Richard, Count of Acerra.
+In 1192, Konrad failed to defend Capua against Richard, Count of Acerra.
 At the same time, Konrad was active as the imperial administrator of Etruria.

-In 1193, he took over command of the campaign against Tankred in Apulia and also in the following year he led the Swabian contingent of Henry VI's army in Italy.
+In 1193, he took over command of the campaign against Tancred in Apulia and also in the following year he led the Swabian contingent of Henry VI's army in Italy.
 In 1195, the Emperor made him Count of Molise.
 He died in 1197.